App version: 0.1.0

 What Is a Cosigner?

-A cosigner is another person who accepts the financial responsibility of repaying a loan if the primary borrower fails to make a required payment.
+A cosigner is a person who accepts the financial responsibility of repaying a loan if the primary borrower fails to make the required payments.
 In theory, even if the loan is yours, if you can’t pay it back, your cosigner agrees to be responsible for doing so.Cosigning a loan gives a cosigner and primary borrower the shared responsibility of making required loan payments.
 Typically, when you apply for a loan on your own, you sign loan documents taking full responsibility for paying that loan in full.
 But when you don’t qualify for a loan with great rates on your own, you may be able to add a cosigner.When cosigning a loan, the cosigner shares part of the financial liability but receives no share of the funding.
-The proceeds of the loan belong to the primary borrower alone, and the primary borrower dictates how the funds of the cosigned loan will be used.Does cosigning hurt your credit?
-It’s possible your credit score may dip by a few points if you cosign a loan and the lender conducts a hard inquiry into your credit report.
-You may also ask, “Does cosigning affect my ability to borrow?”
-Yes, it’s possible a cosigned loan can elevate your debt-to-income ratio (DTI) and make it harder for you to borrow consumer loans in the future.Recommended: Types of Personal Loans: Pros & Cons of Each
+The proceeds of the loan belong to the primary borrower alone, and the primary borrower dictates how the funds of the cosigned loan will be used.Recommended: Types of Personal Loans: Pros & Cons of Each

 Reasons to Get a Personal Loan With a Cosigner

 Taking out a personal loan with a cosigner could help you get approved for terms and conditions that might otherwise be difficult to get on your own.
 Lenders who offer large or small personal loans typically want to minimize the risk that a primary borrower won’t pay back the loan.If an applicant doesn’t have established credit or much income, the lender may consider the applicant a risk.
-A creditworthy cosigner with sufficient income could help a primary borrower get approved for a $10,000 personal loan.Recommended: Loans for 18-year-olds
+A creditworthy cosigner with sufficient income could help a primary borrower get both a better interest rate and a larger loan amount.Recommended: Loans for 18-Year-Olds With No Credit History

 Advantages of Personal Loans with a Cosigner